alexbruens/a/content/post/2023-09-05-how-to-read-regression-tables/index.markdown

 When scholarly work refers to "the log of X" it means a variable was transformed using the **natural logarithm** function.
 This produces a number's logarithm to the base of _e_, a mathematical constant equal to approx. 2.718.
 In Ordinary Least Squares regression, logarithm transformations are used when variables' distributions are strongly skewed in one direction (explicitly, positively) or when theoretically justified, where one wants a model which explains percentage changes in the DV with marginal changes in the explanatory variable.

 #### Lag and Leads
 In regressions, scholars will sometimes "lag" and "lead" variables to account for temporal ordering effects.
 Lagging variables means 'shifting' values at time _t_ to time _t-1_, and leading variables means 'shifting' values at time _t_ to time _t+1_.
-Authors will report when variables are transformed in regression tables by specifying a subscript (i.e., below the text like~this~) with "lag" or "lead" -- or, authors may write _t-1_ or _t+1_ to indicate this.
+Authors will report when variables are transformed in regression tables by specifying a subscript (i.e., below the text like$_{this}$) with "lag" or "lead" -- or, authors may write _t-1_ or _t+1_ to indicate this.
 This information may be conveyed in a footnote, like in Table 1. from Fearon and Laitin (2003) below.

 ####